Cascable/cascablecore-swift/README.md

 ### Combine Publishers

-If you're a fan of [Combine](https://developer.apple.com/documentation/combine), this package provides a combine publisher for property values.
+If you're a fan of [Combine](https://developer.apple.com/documentation/combine), this package provides a Combine publisher for property values and camera live view.

 #### Basic Usage